tomaszgil/munch/README.md

 - **Random Meal Selection** 🎲: Get random meal suggestions with animated selection
 - **Search & Filter** 🔍: Find meals by name or filter by category
 - **Recent Meals** ⏰: Quick access to your recently updated meals
+- **AI-Powered Chat Interface** 💬: Interactive chat with AI to generate meals based on ingredients, dietary preferences, or meal types

 ### Advanced Features